Put-in-Bay Good News! Steve Korossy Loses Lawsuit!

 Put-in-Bay Good News! -Toby Keith bash a huge success!!!
 The Toby Keith Bash at the Bay on Thursday night, August 31st, was held at the Put-in-Bay Airport and was a big topic of discussion on the island over Labor weekend, and the verdict was it was a resounding success!
-The concert pleased young and old fans alike, but this initial bash was important in another way, too.
-It was the first big concert of its kind on the island and everyone was wondering if it would be a success or a failure.
+The concert pleased young and old fans alike, but this initial bash was significant in another way, too.
+It was the first big concert of its kind on the island, and everyone was wondering if it would be a success or a failure.
 If it were a success, i

 t would open the door to other similar concerts.
 If it were a failure, chances are there wouldn’t ever be another one.

 One of the main hurdles was getting permission to have the concert at the Put-in-Bay Airport, one of the few places something like this could be held on the island.
 Tim and his son, Josh, met with the Put-in-Bay Port Authority and got permission to piggyback the concert onto the Put-in-Bay Road Race Reunion sports car races which saw the airport closed for several days at the end of August.

 From there it was putting everything together.
 Since the concert venue would be at the airport, other details to work out included security for the event, food and beverage vendors, fencing around the show, parking for vehicles, bus and taxi transportation to and from downtown, the number of porta potties, Put-in-Bay Ferry Boat transportation on and off the island for the fans, vendors and trucks with equipment to put on the show and more.

 On the mainland, there were deputies at the ferry docks.
 One comment heard from many was why isn’t security like that around for the Christmas in July weekend.
-There were multiple food and drink vendors ranging from Cameo Pizza to Mexican food and The Old Forge to Budweiser.
-Miller Boat Line played a tremendous role in getting the semis full of staging and equipment to and from the island, plus they along with the Jet Express had to run late boats to accommodate the fans who wanted to return to the mainland once the concert ended at 10 p.m.
+Multiple food and drink vendors range from Cameo Pizza to Mexican food and The Old Forge to Budweiser.
+Miller FerryBoat Schedule played a tremendous role in getting the semis full of staging and equipment to and from the island, plus they, along with the Jet Express Ferry, had to run late boats to accommodate the fans who wanted to return to the mainland once the concert ended at 10 p.m.

-The Put-in-Bay Hotels and Resorts.
 The Put-in-Bay Port Authority earned almost $60,000 between the Road Race Reunion and the concert, the bulk coming from Toby’s bash.
 The Lake Erie Islands Nature and Wildlife Center benefitted by helping with the paid parking for Put-in-Bay Golf Carts, plus each volunteer got a ticket to the concert.
-Put-in-Bay’s American Legion Post sold American flags and made enough for a several thousand dollar donations for hurricane relief.
-And last, but not least, we hear the promoters even made some money for their herculean efforts.
+Put-in-Bay’s American Legion Post sold American flags and made enough for several thousand dollar donations for hurricane relief.
+And last but not least, we hear the promoters even made some money for their herculean efforts.